microsoft/factored-segmenter/README.md

 ```
 without explicit factors for spaces; rather, the space between "hydroxychloroquine" and "works" is implied by the word-boundary factors.

 Hence, words do not carry factors determining space directly.
-Rather, such factors are carried by _punctuation marks_.
-By default, there is always a space at word boundaries, and punctuation carries factors stating whether a space surrounding the punctuation should rather be _elided_, whether the punctuation should be "glued" to the surrounding token(s).
-For example, in the sentence "Hydroxychloroquine works!", the exclamation point is glued to the word to the left, and would be represented by the following factor tuple:
+Rather, spacing-related factors are carried by _punctuation marks_.
+By default, there is always a space at word boundaries, but punctuation carries factors stating whether a space surrounding the punctuation should rather be _elided_, whether the punctuation should be "glued" to the surrounding token(s).
+For example, in the sentence "Hydroxychloroquine works!", the sentence-final exclamation point is glued to the word to the left, and would be represented by the following factor tuple:
 ```
 {
     lemma = "!",